lutz1nger/cs50p-notes-and-solutions/lecture-3-exceptions/notes-3.md

 print(f"x is {x}")
 ```
-+  however, in this example we will get an NameError, when no integer is in the input resulting that x is not assigned due to a ValueError
++  however, in this example we will get an NameError, when a string is in the input resulting that x is not assigned due to a ValueError
 +  therefore, the try and except statements can be combined with the else statement, e.g.
 ```python
 try: